Tour starts on every single TUESDAY from March 30st to October 19th.

 Breakfast, then transfer through the beautiful area of Rias Baixas (''lower rivers'').

-First stop - at a small town, called O Grove, in the Isle of Toja (a small peninsula in the area).
+First stop: at a small town called O Grove in the Isle of Toja (a small peninsula in the area).
 O Grove is a privileged location, a place that stands out for its history and traditional fishing.
-Highlights to see on your free time:
+Highlights to see in your free time:

 Dinner and night in Vigo.